ohmaSan/minimal-scripts/README.md

-# Penetration-Scripts
-Minimal And Effective Scripts
+# Minimal And Effective Scripts